 - is there a policy on FGM, and who is accountable for leading and implementing it?

-- what training is there for professionals like health, teaching and safeguarding workers?
+- what training is there for professionals such as health, teaching and safeguarding workers?

-- what steps have been taken to use the national multi-agency guidelines on FGM?
+- what steps have been taken to use the statutory guidance on FGM?

 - are designated senior staff for child protection in schools aware of FGM and have they ensured that their staff are aware of the potential risks?

 Appendix 2 of this document shows how Coventry City Council estimated the prevalence of FGM in its area.